BinaryMuse/node-mud/README.md

 **`World#createEntity(): Entity`**

 Creates and returns a new `Entity` with a unique ID.
+Emits the `ENTITY_CREATED` event.

 **`World#getEntity(id: number): Entity | undefined`**